 Disclaimers: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions for more information.
 Listed prices and attraction details may have changed since our visit and initial publication.

 The Do and Don't list is something that I have always enjoyed watching on travel specials and am throwing my hand into the style with this feature.

 While some of these features are often in the style of “you must do this” and “you might as well miss that,” this version will be formatted in a different way and in no way tell you not to do something major, as my misfortune might be someone else's highlight.

 Instead, the “Do” will feature a specific place or thing to do in the destination that is a great site and/or experience, and the “Don't” will spotlight things to keep in mind during that activity that is not well known and publicized when planning the trip.

 For all posts in this feature, check out the Do and Dont link in the category list on the side bar in the future for countries, cities, and regions!
-Now, onward to 5 Jordan Dos and Donts!
+Now, onward to 5 Dos and Donts when traveling in Jordan!

 Do – Hike to the Monastery at Petra

 Don't – Expect it to be Quick and Easy